pattonsgirl/CEG3120/Projects/Project2/README.md

-# Project 0.5 - DIY Container
+# Project 2 - DIY Container

-In your `essentials` repository for this course, pick one of the below DIY container implementations.
+In your `ceg3120-basics` repository for this course, pick one of the below DIY container implementations.

 ## Option 1: DIY git server